-Award Schedule: Awards are \$8,500 per year based on fulltime attendance.
+Award Schedule: Awards are \$11,500 per year based on full-time attendance.
 Awards are renewable up to three years of undergraduate study.

-Rights and Responsibilities of Recipients: For renewal, students must maintain a cumulative QPA of 3.0.
+Rights and Responsibilities of Recipients: For renewal, students must maintain continuous enrollment and a cumulative QPA of 3.0.